-While the apartment building may be new and have newer materials, you can think of ‘sound control’ like an add-on feature, similar to when you go buy a car, which can be expensive; so many builders in new construction opt out of sound control in an effort to keep the build as cost-effective as possible.
+While the apartment building may be new and have newer materials, you can think of ‘sound control’ like an add-on feature, similar to when you go buy a car which can be expensive.
+Many builders in new construction opt out of sound control in an effort to keep the build as cost-effective as possible.
 While there is usually a minimum sound control rating (STC rating) required by code, beyond that, it is up to the builder.

-- Is it built with wood frame or concrete?
+- Is the building constructed with wood framing or concrete?
 If it is a high rise, it is almost certainly built with concrete.
-If it a mid-rise it might be.
-If a low rise, it is likely wood frame, but find out.
-Generally, concrete floors, walls and ceilings are going to lead to a quieter apartment.
-This is just a rule of a thumb.
+If it is a mid-rise it might be.
+If it is a low rise, it is likely a wood frame, but find out.
+Generally, concrete floors, walls, and ceilings are going to lead to a quieter apartment.
+This is just a rule of thumb.
 A wood frame building can be built with very high STC ratings as well if proper sound control measures are in place.

 - What kind of sound control is in between apartment units?
-The way the walls are assembled (thickness of wall, special gaps or channels, and materials used) has a direct correlation with sound control.
-While the leasing agent likely won’t know the exact wall assembly, they should be able to tell you if measures were taken and what kind of measures were taken generally.
+The way the walls are assembled (thickness of walls, special gaps or channels, and materials used) has a direct correlation with sound control.
+While the leasing agent likely won’t know the exact wall assembly, they should be able to tell you if measures were taken and what kind of measures were taken.
 This is important.
 You can also check reviews for common ‘noise complaints’.